thusoy/acme-tiny-dns01/README.md

 Once the challenge is over, you can remove the TXT record from the DNS zone file.
 You can keep the CSR file and must keep the account.key file for the next renewal.

-The signed https certificate that is output by this script can be used along with your private key to run an https server.
+The signed certificate that is output by this script can be used along with your private key to run an https server.
 You need to include them in the https settings in your web server's configuration.
 Here's an example on how to configure an nginx server: